 How Do Website Links Work?

 Website links, or hyperlinks, are the backbone of the internet, connecting one page to another with just a click.
 They guide users and help search engines crawl and index your content.
-A link can point to another page on your own site, an external site, a specific section of a page, or even a downloadable file or document.
+A link can point to:

 Hyperlinks are essential for directing your audience to your resources.
-You must make navigation to your pages simple so your clients can easily connect with you.
+Navigation to your pages should be simple so your clients can easily connect with you.

 An absolute URL includes the full web address (e.g., https://example.com/page), while a relative URL specifies a path relative to the current page’s location (e.g., /page).

-You may use a simple link like these to share coaching resources, direct leads to your booking page, or share your blog posts and grow your online presence.
+You may use a simple link like these to share coaching resources, direct leads to your booking page, or share your blog posts.
 Links can open in the same tab, a new tab, a new window, or trigger specific actions, like downloading a file.

 [ Read: 11 Essential Lead Generation Strategies for Coaches ]